ansible/ansible/docsite/rst/faq.rst

       no_log: True

 Though this will make the play somewhat difficult to debug.
 It's recommended that this be applied to single tasks only, once a playbook is completed.
+Note that the use of the no_log attribute does not prevent data from being shown when debugging Ansible itself via the ANSIBLE_DEBUG environment variable.

 .. _when_to_use_brackets: